Auto Insurance Savings Guide for Service Members and Veterans

 Other Auto Insurance Discounts

 Although you should take note of any military discounts an insurance provider offers, those aren’t the only discounts you should consider.
-Some regular discounts may be more advantageous for you, depending on your situation.
+Usage‑based telematics (UBI), low‑mileage, and bundling can sometimes outperform a military discount depending on your profile and state.

 You can also reduce your monthly premium by adjusting the type of coverage you have on your policy.
 For example, if you’ve paid off the loan on your car and you own it, you won’t be required to carry collision coverage by your lender.
 You could save on your monthly premiums by eliminating this coverage, as long as you’re prepared to pay out of pocket if you need to repair your car after an accident.